ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 33d2725dd9f343de6dd0d4b77161a532ae17d410b266efb31862605453eb54e0    1472    RUNNING
 ```

-But it is not what we expected, we expected to see container named busybox.
-Of course there is no majic, all anformation about pod to which this container belongs to, kubernetes containername, etc are located in the metadata on the container, and can be easilly extracted with the usage of other crt command (like this - ctr --namespace k8s.io containers info a597ed1f8dee6a43d398173754fd028c7ac481ee27e09ad4642187ed408814b4). but we want to see it in a bit more readable format, this is why, we will use different tool - [crictl](http://google.com/crictl).
+But it is not what we expected, we expected to see a container named busybox.
+Of course, there is no magic, all information about the pod to which this container belongs, kubernetes container name, etc are located in the metadata on the container, and can be easily extracted with the usage of other crt commands (like this - ctr --namespace k8s.io containers info a597ed1f8dee6a43d398173754fd028c7ac481ee27e09ad4642187ed408814b4). but we want to see it in a bit more readable format, this is why, we will use a different tool - [crictl](http://google.com/crictl).

-In Comparison to the ctr (which can work with containerd only), crictl is a tool which interracts with any CRI compliant runtime, containerd is only runtime we use in this tutorial.
-Also, cri ctl provide information in more "kubernetes" way (i mean it can show pods and containers with names like in kubernetes).
+In comparison to the ctr (which can work with containerd only), crictl is a tool that interacts with any CRI-compliant runtime, containerd is the runtime we use in this tutorial.
+Also, crictl provides information in more "kubernetes" way (I mean it can show pods and containers with names like in kubernetes).

-So, lets download crictl binaries
+So, let's download crictl binaries
 ```bash
 wget -q --show-progress --https-only --timestamping \
   https://github.com/kubernetes-sigs/cri-tools/releases/download/v1.21.0/crictl-v1.21.0-linux-amd64.tar.gz
 ```

-After download process complete, move crictl binaries to the proper folder
+After the download process is complete, move crictl binaries to the proper folder
 ```bash
 {
   tar -xvf crictl-v1.21.0-linux-amd64.tar.gz